poult-lab/daily-word/english_words_ learning.md

 "to laugh at sb and make jokes about them, either in a friendly way or in order to annoy or embarrass them"

+[n] "a person who likes to play tricks and jokes on other people, especially by telling them sth that is not true or by not telling them sth that they want to know"

+02.tease out /tiːz aʊt/

+[pv]  The intention of this blog is to provide a detailed and comprehensive break down and also tease out the foundational intuition behind the math and provide a detailed narrative of why Mamba works.

+"If you **tease out** information or a solution, you succeed in obtaining it even though this is difficult."

+03.tease apart [tiːz əˈpɑːt]

+[verb phrasal] We can tease apart the prediction function "**disentangle and raise the fibers of**"